 The IP address of the device can be received from a DHCP server.
-For this purpose the automatic assignment setting of the IP address in ETS is required, see IP settings.
+For this purpose the automatic assignment setting of the IP address in ETS is required, see Parameter window IP settings, p.
+23 (for application IP Router) or Parameter window IP settings, p.
+33 (for application IP Router KNX).
 If no DHCP server is found with this setting, the device starts an AutoIP procedure and autonomously assigns itself an IP address from the range 169.254.xxx.yyy.

-The IP address that the device receives (via DHCP or AutoIP) during startup will be retained until

-- the next reboot (switching off/on or reprogramming).

-- a DHCP server is available.
+The IP address that the device receives during start-up (via DHCP or AutoIP) is retained until the next restart (switched off/on or reprogramming) or until a DHCP server is available again.

-- the DHCP lease expires.